burningwave/core/docs/index.md

 <br/>

 # <a name="Reaching-a-resource-of-the-file-system"></a>Reaching a resource of the file system
 Through **FileSystemItem** you can reach a resource of the file system even if it is contained in a nested supported (**zip, jar, war, ear, jmod**) compressed archive and obtain the content of it or other informations such as if it is a folder or a file or a compressed archive or if it is a compressed entry or obtain, if it is a folder or a compressed archive, the direct children or all nested children or a filtered collection of them.
-You can retrieve a FileSystemItem through an absolute path or through a relative path referred to your classpath by using the PathHelper.
+You can retrieve a FileSystemItem through an absolute path or through a relative path referred to your class path by using the PathHelper.
 FileSystemItems are cached and **there will only be one instance of them for an absolute path** and you can also clear the cache e reload all informations of a FileSystemItem.
 In the example below we show how to retrieve and use a FileSystemItem.

 ```java
 package org.burningwave.core.examples.filesystemitem;